maximegris/angular-electron/README.md

 - `npm run electron:linux` - builds your application and creates an app consumable on linux systems.
 - `npm run electron:windows` - On a Windows OS, builds your application and creates an app consumable in windows 32/64 bit systems.
-- `npm run electron:mac` - On a MAC OS, builds your application and generates a `.app` file of your application that can be run on mac .
+- `npm run electron:mac` - On a MAC OS, builds your application and generates a `.app` file of your application that can be run on Mac.

-**Your executable is optimised.
-There are only the files of /dist directory in the executable generated.**
+**Your application is optimised.
+There are only the files of /dist folder in the generated executable.**